PULdischo/dsf-fall-2025/content/sessions/week-3.md

 ### Step 2: Load Data

+1. Download our [completed dataset](https://drive.google.com/file/d/15Pkkc98hWyVEIws0idDW9jlQMqIJE9qN/view?usp=sharing) with the required "Coordinates" column.
-Drag and drop your .csv file into the Palladio window.
+2. Drag and drop your .csv file into the Palladio window.
 Palladio also provides two other options: Copy and paste your data directly from your spreadsheet or enter a URL that points to your data or repository.

 ### Step 3: Verify Data